cloudjournal/gke-labelforwarder-gce/README.md

 kubectl apply -f daemonset.yaml
 ```

-wait some times for label to be populated in billing
+wait some times for label to be populated in billing.

 # Notes :
 - this will not be working if you have nodepool that use taint/affinity/anti-affinity.